cicirello/user-statistician/README.md

 list all of the keys for the elements of that group, then the entire group, including column headings, will be hidden.
-For example, `hide-keys: followers following sponsors sponsoring private` will hide both the "Followers", "Following", "Sponsors", and "Sponsoring" counts from the "General User Stats" section, and thus will also eliminate the column headings for that entire section, and this will also hide the "Private Contributions" item from the "Contributions" section.
+For example, `hide-keys: followers following sponsors sponsoring private` will hide the "Followers", "Following", "Sponsors", and "Sponsoring" counts from the "General User Stats" section, and thus will also eliminate the column headings for that entire section, and this will also hide the "Private Contributions" item from the "Contributions" section.